fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_08.jpg)

-Figure 9.8: Output of pip freeze (truncated)

 This package list could be saved to a `text` file with the following command: `pip freeze` \>
 `requirements.txt`.
-This will create a file called `requirements.txt`, which will be similar to *Figure 9.9*:
+This will create a file called `requirements.txt`, which will be similar to:

 ![](./images/C13963_09_09.jpg)

-Figure 9.9: Viewing requirements.txt in Notepad (truncated)

 Now that you have the information about the packages, you can choose to install these packages on another machine or environment with the following command: `pip install -r requirements.txt`.